-Looking for tips on things to do in Gulf Shores and Orange Beach?
-Read on.
+Planning to visit Gulf Shores Alabama and Orange Beach?

 To be honest, it was a long time before I realized Alabama had beaches too.
 And even though I knew it was on the Gulf Shores and close to Pensacola in Florida, I still didn’t believe the beaches would be any good.

 Boy was I wrong.